RHS Growing Guides

 Onions are usually grown from small

-Onions like a warm, sunny spot in well-drained soil, with watering in dry spells and regular weeding.
-Onions can also be grown in large containers.
+A warm, sunny spot in well-drained soil is ideal for growing onions, they can also be grown in large containers.
 Harvest the crop in summer or early autumn, then either use straight away or store them for whenever needed over the following months.

 Month by Month